 Late-game (First Inhibitor is Destroyed): You need to stay with your team at all times, and NOT be caught out.
 You lack Teleport and instead hold Smite, so killing you can mean a free baron for the enemy team.
 On the flip side, you should look to pick off the enemy jungler for the same reasons, or outright ace the enemy team in a teamfight.

 You're essentially Tank'Gath 2.0, so the same rules apply.
 Bodyblock as much as you can, peel for your teammates, eat whoever the biggest threat is.
 Put out consistent damage with Vorpal Spikes; the damage will add up against squishies.
-Make them fear your presence, and the game is most likely over.
+Make them fear your presence, and the game is most likely yours.

 Cho still retains his tenacity and waveclear in mid lane, forcing his opponents to stay in lane or risk losing farm / turret protection.
 This makes him an ideal pick against assassins with poor waveclear.

-This build is has a lot of surprise value, as many will brace for the Rupture, yet they won't expect it to do that much damage...
+This build has a lot of surprise value, as many will brace for the Rupture, yet they won't expect it to do that much damage...

 95% of the time, you want Mage'Gath's skill order to be the following:

 Chances are, you'll be up against someone that's ability-based, whether they be AP or AD.
 Feral Scream not only chunks their health bar, but it also obliterates minion waves.
 Rupture should generally be second; the AP you buy will allow your QW combo to hurt really badly around mid-game.
-You still want one point into Vorpal Spikes to allow yourself to CS when your skills are on cooldown.
+You still want one point into Vorpal Spikes to allow yourself to CS when your other skills are on cooldown.

-In my opinion, these are the main three AP items that you should shoot for every game, because Mage'Gath wants as much AP as possible.
-Rabadon's Deathcap provides a whopping 120, ALONG with even more AP through its passive.
 Zhonya's Hourglass is generally the only source of armor that you buy, and its active puts you in stasis to avoid taking damage while your spells are recharging.